nd70/clock.nvim/README.md

-# basic clock
+# The most basic clock around

-A simple floating clock for Neovim.
+A simple floating clock for Neovim in a single file.
+No fluff.
+Just tooggle it on/off and that's it.
 ![clock](./clock.png)

 ## Installing with lazy.nvim